You have questions; we have answers!

 Q: How far in advance should I book a portrait session?

 Our schedule varies each week and at different times of the year.
 Ideally, portrait sessions should be booked up to three months in advance of the portrait session date, especially if you’re looking for a specific date or a weekend date, whereas newborn sessions should be booked as early as possible.
 Many of our newborn clients call us as soon as they find out that they’re expecting a baby!

 Q: What is the process for booking a portrait photography session?

 The first step is for us to have an initial telephone conversation (consultation) about what it is that you’re looking for, so that we can both determine if we’re a good fit for each other, and whether we can help you.
-If we then decide to work together, then for maternity, newborn, family, senior portraits, and couple's/engagement photography, we’ll set up a time for an in-person planning/design meeting, when we’ll brainstorm about creative ideas, themes, props, clothing, and locations, and discuss the type of custom artwork that you’d enjoy, and if you have a specific place in your home just waiting for the perfect portraits.
+If we then decide to work together, then for full maternity, newborn, family, senior portraits, and couple's/engagement photography sessions, we’ll set up a time for an in-person planning/design meeting, when we’ll brainstorm about creative ideas, themes, props, clothing, and locations, and discuss the type of custom artwork that you’d enjoy, and if you have a specific place in your home just waiting for the perfect portraits.